-Exactly how you redeem credit card reward points varies by credit card company, but most credit card users can redeem reward points online through their account summary page.
+You can generally redeem your credit card rewards online or through the issuer’s mobile app, depending on the card.
 Some credit card issuers also let you redeem rewards over the phone.
-Credit card reward points may be redeemable for cash back, travel purchases, gift cards, and more, depending on the card.
+Credit card reward points may be redeemable for cash back, travel purchases, gift cards, and more.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines